ekarpovs/npm-base-package/README.md

 ##### 4.2 Automated publishing:
     The publishing process is defined via Githib Actions:
     - ci.yaml - build and tests.
     - npm.yaml - publish the package to the npm registry.
-Not yet implemented
     - githib.yaml - make package link to the Github registry.
 Not yet implemented.
     The actions runs automatically after each push and pull-request.